 About 40 different fungal species can cause ringworm.
 Signs and symptoms appear about 4-14 days after exposure to the fungus.
 Ringworm is contagious.
-Risk factors include direct contact with an individual (or animal) infected with the fungus or indirect contact by sharing clothing or towels from someone infected.
-Other risk factors include contact sports like
+Risk factors include direct contact with an individual (or animal) infected with the fungus or indirect contact by sharing clothing or towels with someone infected.

-- walking barefoot in a locker room,
+- Walking barefoot in a locker room

-- close contact with animals, and
+- Close contact with animals

-- wearing tight clothing.
+- Wearing tight clothing

-In contrast to ringworm, the cause of eczema is unknown, although researchers suggest risk factors such as a family history, genetics, skin colonization with S. aureus, reduced exposure to childhood diseases, and a hot climate are risk factors to trigger the disease or a flare-up.
+In contrast to ringworm, the cause of eczema is unknown, although researchers suggest risk factors such as family history, genetics, skin colonization with S. aureus, reduced exposure to childhood diseases, and a hot climate are risk factors to trigger the disease or a flare-up.
 Eczema is not contagious.

 How do signs and symptoms of ringworm differ from those of eczema?

 - Eczema has incessant pruritis (chronic severe itching sometimes with a burning sensation) that can trigger uncontrolled scratching.
 This is the major sign of the disease.
-Eczema patches on skin are usually not in a ring formation and are leathery.
+Eczema patches on the skin are usually not in a ring formation and are leathery.

 What tests do doctors use to diagnose ringworm and eczema?